agusmoles/dogs-challenge/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+### Assumptions / Considerations

+- Logic of the breeds team should be abstracted to its own hook probably since now all the logic is living inside the `BreedCard` (only needed there)
+- Assumed that in the Home page all breeds should be displayed
+- The search breed input starts searching after not typing for 350ms
+- Used `Local Storage` for implementing breeds team

 ### What should you build?

 Design a small React app that shows a list of breeds using the api "Dog API" (https://dog.ceo/dog-api/).
 Add the ability to search the list by breed name.
 When a breed on the list is clicked, the app should navigate to the breed page.